qaohv/simple-local-transcriber/README.md

 <details>
     <summary>slt ru-video-transcribe "url-to-video" </summary>

-    Command to get trainscribtion from youtube video, it contains following steps:
+    Command to transcribe youtube video, it contains following steps:

     1. Downloading video from youtube and save to disk.
     2. Extract audio from saved video.
-    3. Transcribe saved audio and print it to sandard output.
+    3. Transcribe saved audio and print it to standard output.

     Example:
     ```
     slt ru-video-transcribe https://www.youtube.com/watch?v=xuYMkaNo_gI
     ```

-    As result transcribtion in following format will be printed in console:
+    As result, transcription in following format will be printed in console:

     [timestamp_start1 - timestamp_finish1]: some text 1
     [timestamp_start2 - timestamp_finish2]: some text 2